swathijaishetty/Project-13-htmlcss/readme.md

 ### By completing this project, I learnt many things about CSS.
 Few include:

-- Giving two colors as Background.
+- Learned about giving a circular background for images.
-- Learned how to make best use of classes.
+- More About box-shadow
-- More about Padding
+- Text alignment

- ### It took me around 4 hours to complete this project !
+ ### It took me around 2.5 hours to complete this project !